Al's Number 1 Italian Beef

 The Italian Beef and Chicago's Counter-Service Tradition

-Chicago's Italian beef sandwich occupies a specific place in American regional food that has nothing to do with refinement and everything to do with precision.
+Chicago's Italian beef sandwich occupies a specific place in American regional food that has everything to do with precision.
 The tradition dates to the Italian immigrant communities of the early twentieth century, where thin-sliced, slow-roasted beef was stretched further by soaking the bread in its own cooking liquid, the so-called gravy or jus.
 What began as working-class economy became, over decades, a point of civic identity.
 Today, the format sits alongside the Chicago-style hot dog and deep-dish pizza as a shorthand for the city's food culture, and the best-regarded beef stands are judged on a narrow set of variables: the quality of the roast, the seasoning of the jus, the structural integrity of the bread under immersion, and the calibration of the giardiniera or sweet peppers on leading.

 Simplicity as the Standard